dxcamps/DLI_RoboWorkshop_1/tx1/readme.md

     cd /home/ubuntu/deploy_files
     ```

-1. Download the GoogLeNet caffe model
+1. OPTIONAL - Download the GoogLeNet caffe model

     > **Note**: This is a 51MB file and will take a minute or two or longer to download depending on the speed of your network.